-Before we move any further, I can hear you asking “Why should I spend my precious time to learn how to web scrape”?
-This is why –
+Before we move any further, I can hear you asking “Why should I spend my precious time learning how to web scrape”?

 Why Learn Web Scraping?